By Elizabeth Weintraub

-The Home Is in Bad Condition
+The Home Is In Bad Condition

-- Getting your house ready for market goes beyond making the beds and washing dirty dishes.
+- Getting your house ready for the market goes beyond making the beds and washing dirty dishes.
 Although I’ve seen plenty of homes with toys scattered throughout and dishes piled in the sink; buyers can’t get out of those homes fast enough.
-There are at least 10 essential steps to take to preparing the home for sale.
+There are at least 10 essential steps to take to prepare the home for sale.

 - Some homes need updating and quick fixes.
-Doing repairs before resale can boost chances of quickly selling.
+Doing repairs before resale can boost the chances of quickly selling.
 If items are broken or buyers see deferred maintenance, they wonder what else is wrong.
 It’s more expensive, actually, not to fix the house.